carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 We will use the ml4bio default option and splitting our dataset to be 80% training set and 20% test set.

-### Validation methodology

-_Comment: Do we have time to discuss all of these or should we focus only on holdout validation?_
-Now that we learned about the importance of splitting our dataset, let's briefly mention some of the validation methodologies.

-#### Holdout Validation

-#### K-Fold Cross Validation

-tried to write about this, but it is hard to be concise.
-Do we want this?
-Or just to tell them which one to use in the January workshop?

 ## Step 2: Train classifiers

 Classification is a process when given some input we are try to predict an outcome by coming up with a rule that will guess this outcome.
-Tools that use classiffication to predict an outcome are classifiers.
+Tools that use classification to predict an outcome are classifiers.
+_Comment: Callout for definition_

 We are given a dropdown menu of some of the most frequently used classifiers in biology.
 In this workshop, we will be further talking about [Decision Tree](https://gitter-lab.github.io/ml-bio-workshop/03-decision-trees/index.html), [Random Forests](https://gitter-lab.github.io/ml-bio-workshop/04-random-forests/index.html), [Logistic Regression](https://gitter-lab.github.io/ml-bio-workshop/05-log-regression/index.html), and [Neural Network](https://gitter-lab.github.io/ml-bio-workshop/07-neural-nets/index.html).

+We will evaluate the classifiers using accuracy.
+_Comment: Define accuracy_

 > ## Play time
 >
-> Pick a few classifiers and without changing the default settings train the data.
+> Pick a few classifiers and train them without changing the default hyperparameters.
+>
+> Do you see different accuracy depending on the classifier.
-{: .callout}
+{: .checklist}
 _Comment: Do we need more instructions about how to do this in the software?
 Or will we show them?_

-As you can see, you will get different performance metrics depending on the classifier. _Comment: Tell them where the metrics are_
+_Comment: Clean up text and move some into the box above_ As you can see, you will get different performance metrics depending on the classifier. _Comment: Tell them where the metrics are_
 This reflects the real life situtation when you work with the real data.
 You will train many classifiers before you find the one that you are satisfied with.